inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ## Geographic coverage

 The birds breed at the Belgian coast in two colonies: the port of Zeebrugge and Ostend.
-Their foraging range includes the west of Belgium, northern France, the North Sea, and the English Channel.
+During the breeding season, their foraging range includes the west of Belgium, northern France, the North Sea, and the English Channel.
 The Lesser Black-backed Gulls migrate south in winter, mainly hibernating in the south of Spain, Portugal, and North Africa.
 See <https://inbo.cartodb.com/u/lifewatch/viz/da04f120-ea70-11e4-a3f2-0e853d047bba/public_map> for a visualization of the geospatial extent of the data.

 ### Bounding coordinates